 noun (plural journeys)

-- 1An act of travelling from one place to another: an eight-hour train journeyMore example sentences
+- 1An act of traveling from one place to another: she went on a long journeyMore example sentences

 - The trip is marked down as a return journey, but it is not known when he went back to the capital.